 Sometimes a variation in the normal foot architecture (as described above) of the metatarsal bones may cause a capsulitis with none of the other precipitating factors present.
 Usually a prescription orthotic will help these individuals as well.
 In instances where an orthotic does not help, surgical remodeling of the metatarsal bone may be necessary.
 The goal of this surgery is to create a better metatarsal alignment between the affected metatarsal bone and the metatarsal bones adjacent to it.

 Lastly, a condition known as a "plantar plate tear" is a worsening of this condition.
 In this instance the ligament has actually torn.
 This diagnosis can only be made with an MRI or injection of dye into the joint, and then checking for leakage out of the joint.
 So, in instances where you are undergoing conservative treatment with no real improvement, further testing would be indicated.
+In many instances this ends up with surgical intervention, although a six week course of immobilization may also be attempted.

 Treatment in these instances may require not only repair of the torn ligament, but surgical correction of any bony abnormalities that may have precipitated the condition.